 The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

 Sometimes a sentence seems to work semantically but not grammatically.
 It is the way the sentence is constructed that is the problem.
 Many books can now be bought in an audio format.
-Listening to a sentence, which on the face of it is not constructed grammatically but which sounds fine to the ear, shouldn’t be an issue for the narrator of the story or for the person listening to it.
+Listening to a sentence that on the face of it is not constructed grammatically but which sounds fine to the ear shouldn’t be an issue for the narrator of the story or for the person listening to it.
 This will certainly be the case if the sentence makes perfect sense semantically but not grammatically.
 I have given an example below of what I mean.

 Skip this part, if you want to get to the thrust of the post

 Were any of us taught anything about the direct object, the indirect object, and the object of the preposition, I wonder?
 It is quite possible you weren’t.
 I know I wasn’t!

 In the examples below (just two), I am going into a little detail to define what is meant by these terms.

 Here the direct object cake is the result of the action performed by the subject I. It answers the question ‘what?’ or, in this case, ‘who?’ after an action verb.

 An indirect object precedes the direct object and tells ‘to whom’ or ‘for whom’ the action of the verb is done and ‘who’ is receiving the direct object.
 And an indirect object is always a noun or pronoun that is not part of a prepositional phrase.
 The indirect object refers to Margaret as she is the one receiving the direct object.
 She is therefore the beneficiary of the direct object.